Transfers vs. Public Transport and Taxi in Budva

 - Taxi in Budva.
 You can order one by phone.
 In Montenegro, taxi apps such as Uber do not work;

 - Transfer in Budva.
 It can be booked online in advance.

 It can be difficult to find public transport later in the evening.
 So if you decide on spending a day on the beach in the country, and then coming back in town, it’s better to plan in advance how to get back in Budva in the evening.

 Transfer vs. Taxi in Budva booked by phone

 Advantages of a private transfer

 The price of travel to Tivat will be the same: a taxi will cost about 20-30 euros, and transfer will cost 20 euros.
-In addition, the transfer driver not only brings you to the place of your destination but also arrives at the exact time, helps with your luggage, drives with at a comfortable speed, and can even make a small tour around the city for you.
+In addition, the transfer driver not only brings you to the place of your destination but also arrives at the exact time, helps with your luggage and drives at a comfortable speed.

 It’s 10-30 euros cheaper than a taxi to Podgorica.
 The price of the transfer to Podgorica, including the airport of Podgorica, is 40 euros.
 While a minimum taxi price is 50-70 euros.